happychau0v0/aist1000report/README.md

 3. Install `wget` for downloading ESC-50 over HTTP
 4. Install `FFmpeg` for downsampling and upsampling audio recordings

+To enable CUDA for faster computation, you may have to install drivers from Nvidia: https://developer.nvidia.com/cuda-downloads
 ##### Note
 * This version of ACDNet is tested on Fedora 36.